NFL playoff schedule 2021: Bracket, dates, times, TV channel, scores for Divisional Round games - NBC Sports

 Eight teams remain in the divisional round of the 2021 NFL playoffs after an eventful Super Wild Card Weekend.
 Teams left in the playoffs include: Kansas City Chiefs, Buffalo Bills, Baltimore Ravens, Cleveland Browns, Green Bay Packers, New Orleans Saints, Tampa Bay Buccaneers and Los Angeles Rams.

-Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, how to watch information and much more.
-Plus, read more about the 2021 Super Bowl here.
+Check out the full NFL playoff schedule for 2021 below as well as scores for AFC and NFC games, TV channels, networks, how to watch information and much more.
+Plus, read more about the 2021 Super Bowl here and check back after Championship Sunday to see who’s in the Super Bowl.

 2021 NFL Playoff Bracket